code-corps/code-corps-api/docs/USAGE.md

 To run the tests you can run `docker-compose run test mix test`.

+### Linting Code with Credo

+[Credo](https://github.com/rrrene/credo) is a static code analysis tool for Elixir.
+In general, we conform to the [Credo Style Guide](https://github.com/rrrene/elixir-style-guide) when writing Elixir code.
+You can run `mix credo` to check your code for design, readability, and consistency against this guide.

+Credo's style guide is influenced by this more popular and exhaustive community [Elixir Style Guide](https://github.com/levionessa/elixir_style_guide).
+We defer to that guide where the Credo guide is ambiguous, e.g. [external module references](https://github.com/levionessa/elixir_style_guide#modules).

 ### Serving Ember

 The Code Corps API is intended to work alongside a client written in Ember.
 For that purpose, the Elixir application exposes all of its API endpoints behind an `api.` subdomain.